 Tubers do not have a tunic or a basal plate.
 Tubers have several growing point, called eyes.
 Some tubers have their eyes on top like begonias or caladiums.
 With some tubers it is hard to distinguish the top from the bottom like anemones and potatoes.
 If you are not sure which end is top and which end is bottom you can plant them sideways and let the tuber find its way.
 Tubers usually do not make offsets or produce new tubers.
 Tubers usually get bigger every year and make more eyes.

-Tuberous roots are modified, enlarged and specialized roots that store food.
+Tuberous roots are modified, enlarged and specialised roots that store food.
 The tuberous roots cluster together, joined at the bottom of a stem.
 The stem contains the new growing point, a piece of root alone will not grow.
-Examples of plants with plants with tuberous roots are dahlias, daylilies and sweet potatoes.
+Examples of plants with tuberous roots are dahlias, daylilies and sweet potatoes.